 A well-executed scene for the first meeting of Lee Hun and Ha Sun.
 I just simply loved the way it played out, starting with the king getting closer to see for himself, to the transferring of ropes and the perfect imitation of command by the clown.
-The writer and director showcased great skills in setting the mood with the use of dim lighting.
-Once again a big thumbs up to Yeo Jin-Goo for a phenomenal performance.
+The writer and director showcased excellent skills in setting the mood with the use of dim lighting.
+Once again a big thumbs up to Yeo Jin-Goo for an extraordinary performance.
 I honestly look forward to seeing more great works from him.

 Overall, the first episode definitely met my expectations.
-I got the intensity I desired and I was immediately pulled into the world of these characters.
+I got the intensity I desired, and I was immediately pulled into the world of these characters.
 The cinematography was perfect for me, I really enjoyed the simplicity because it fitted well to the story.
 Also, the background instrumentals for each scene was well placed.
-So far the chemistry between all the characters seems natural and kudos to all the actors for that.
-I also watched episode two and I like that it started out with some comedy as compared to the intense first scene from the previous episode.
-It was a nice strategy to relax the watchers and make the show more inviting because life cannot always be heavy, there should be some light moments.
-I have not been able to keep up with all the released episodes because of school but I will do so by this coming weekend.
+So far, the chemistry between all the characters seems natural and kudos to all the actors for that.
+I also watched episode two, I like that it started out with some comedy as compared to the intense first scene from episode one.
+It was an excellent strategy to relax the watchers and make the show more inviting because life cannot always be dark, there should be some light moments.
+I have not been able to keep up with all the released episodes because of school, but I will do so by this coming weekend.
 So if you were looking forward to the show as well and have some opinions on the story so far, please share those opinions with me.
 I need some discussion partners to keep me going.

 My rating for the first episode is 10/10.
 I will continue watching and see how things turn out, so stay tuned.